klarge/GardenIO/README.md

 The project includes GitHub Actions for building Android apps using Capacitor:

-- **APK Generation**: Debug APKs are built for every push
+- **APK Generation**: Debug APKs can be built manually or on releases
-- **Java 11 Compatibility**: Configured for stable Android builds
+- **Java 17 Compatibility**: Configured for modern Android builds
+- **Manual Triggers**: Build APKs on-demand via GitHub Actions workflow_dispatch
-- **Automatic Releases**: GitHub releases are created with downloadable APKs
+- **Automatic Releases**: GitHub releases are created with downloadable APKs for tagged versions

 To build locally:
 ```bash